-The Aquara Project is located 2 minutes' walk from Victoria Harbour's waterfront boardwalk and new Victoria International Marina, and 5 minutes' drive to Downtown Victoria.
+The Aquara Project is located 2 minutes' walk from Victoria Harbour's waterfront boardwalk and new Victoria International Marina, and 5 minutes drive to Downtown Victoria.
 It is part of a master planned community, which includes several existing highrise residential towers.
-Over the next years, this vibrant, progressive neighbourhood will see the development of a cultural hub, a hotel, retail stores, trails and parks.
-Aquara is a five-storey development consisting of approximately 153,000 square feet of gross floor area with 157 units with a mixture of condo, rental and licenced care units.
-Excavation has completed and Building Permit application was submitted to the City of Victoria, pending approval.
-Due to the Coronavirus the marketing of sales and rentals has been temporarily suspended.
-Finalizing construction costs is ongoing.
+Over the next years, this vibrant, progressive neighbourhood will see the development of a cultural hub, a hotel, retail stores, trails, and parks.
+Aquara is a five-storey development consisting of approximately 153,000 square feet of gross floor area with 157 units with a mixture of condo, rental, and licenced care units.
+Excavation has been completed.
+The project engaged in some value engineering to reduce the construction cost.
+A Delegated Development Permit application is being prepared to reflect the value-engineered items with a submission target to the City of Victoria before the end of April.
+Due to the Coronavirus, the marketing of sales and rentals has been temporarily suspended.
 Active marketing of Aquara has ceased as a result of the expiry of the project Disclosure Statement.
 Pursuant to provincial legislation, sales and rental deposits have been returned to buyers and potential renters.
 Public interest in the project remains high while the construction budget and financing is reviewed and amended.